heig-lherman/dai-pw04/README.md

-# Practical Work 4 - API server for ...
+# Practical Work 4 - API server for managing VMs

+## API documentation

+API documentation can be found in the `API.md` file or at the following URL: https://heig-lherman.github.io/dai-pw04/

 ## Dependencies